 The digging of the run perimeter.
 Our soil is hardpacked clay.
 Imagine a big block of dark chocolate that is hard to break with your fingers.
 That is what our soil is like.
 It was too hard to use a shovel, I don't weigh enough so that even when I stood on a shovel it wouldn't dig into the earth.
 I basically had to pick axe the soil bit by bit to dig it out.
 I dug it down at least 18 inches all the way around to bury the hardware mesh lined framed walls into.

-While I was busting my back digging for weeks on end (this took several weekends to accomplish) my husband was busy measuring and cutting the branches for walls and attaching hardware mesh to them.
+While I was busting my back digging for weeks on end (this took several weekends to accomplish) my husband, Odie, was busy measuring and cutting the branches for walls and attaching hardware mesh to them.
 We built the wall in segments and then attached them together and then joined them with even more overlapping hardware mesh.

 Remember how we trimmed our mulberry tree ourselves and wound up with a lovely pile of long, straight branches?
 These branches were what we built the walls of our run with.